 Gerbera daisy plants work alongside most other flowers.
 They do particularly well alongside heliotrope, evolves, dichondra, daffodils, helichrysum and portulaca.
 They can also successfully be grown alongside dahlias, lilies, pansies, tulips, and ranunculus.

-In warmer areas where these plants can be grown in perennial beds they are popularly planted alongside Purple Ice Plant (Delosperma cooperi).
-The differing texture of the foliage of the two plants provides a pleasing contrast.
+In warmer areas where these can be grown in perennial beds they are popularly planted alongside Purple Ice Plant (Delosperma cooperi).
+The differing texture of the foliage of the two provides a pleasing contrast.
 Finally, gerberas also work as part of a wider pollinator or butterfly garden planting scheme.

 As well as being an attractive garden flower, gerberas are also great houseplants and cut flowers.
 Their distinctive blooms can form part of an eye catching floral bouquet.

 An attractive addition to any garden, flower bed or container display.
 The Gerbera daisy is also a popular cut flower and can be used in bouquets.
 Easy to cultivate, gerberas will provide you with floral color throughout the growing season.